Media & Content

 Learning from Indigenous Tradespeople

-Included in Edge Factor’s Indigenous Members in Skilled Trades Experience is a toolkit with high impact media showcasing Indigenous members in skilled trades careers.
+Edge Factor’s Skilled Trades Toolkit includes media showcasing Indigenous People in skilled trades careers.
 Here are just seven of them and lessons we can learn from them.

 Marc Emmerson, part of the Ojibwe Nation is the Lead Carpenter and Safety Representative at Morley Hoppner Construction in Ottawa, Ontario.
 He shares two tips that led to his personal success, “One most important tip is show up everyday, no matter what and secondly, be a sponge.
 Soak in knowledge from everyone.”